 ENIG vs. ENEPIG: What’s the Difference?

 The palladium layer is the significant addition that differentiates ENEPIG from ENIG.
 In other words, Electroless Nickel Immersion Gold doesn’t include palladium between the nickel and gold layers.
-However, ENIG still provides a solid amount of electric performance, including oxidation and temperature resistance.
+However, ENIG still provides solid electric performance, including oxidation and temperature resistance.

 Moreover, ENEPIG is more reliable for gold wire bonding, as ENIG often reduces solder joint reliability.
 ENIG is also unsuitable for touch contact points.